-Depending on the shipping method, the scoreboard cabinets may be protected by cardboard sheets, a partially open wooden crate, or a complete enclosure.
-It is important to inspect the scoreboard packaging for damage when it arrives -- before signing any paperwork telling the trucking company you have received everything in good condition.
-If you see damage to the packaging, it is possible the scoreboard has been damaged too.
+Depending on the shipping method, cardboard sheets, partially open wooden crates, or a set of complete enclosures may protect the scoreboard cabinets.
+It is important to inspect the scoreboard packaging for damage when it arrives - before signing any paperwork telling the trucking company that you have received everything in good condition.
+If damage has occurred to the packaging, then damage may have occurred to the scoreboard too.
 Where you find dents, scrapes, or holes in the packaging, peel back the cardboard or other packing materials to expose the scoreboard cabinet.
 Make notes on the paperwork provided by the trucking company before accepting delivery.
 If the damage appears to be severe, refuse the shipment.
 Always contact us as soon as possible if you suspect shipping damage.